HussainWorld/sweet-bahrain-frontend/README.md

 ## Description

-Sweet Bahrain is a full-stack e-commerce platform designed for ordering sweets.
+Sweet Bahrain is a MERN-stack e-commerce platform designed for ordering sweets.
 The project consists of a frontend built with React and Bootstrap, and a backend built with Node.js and Express.
 The application allows users to browse products, place orders, and manage their accounts.
 Admin users have additional capabilities to create and edit products.

 ---